SimKuanGOH/XMUM_AIHUB/README.md

 ### Server Usage Rules for Users

-Authorized Users Only: Access to the server is granted only to authorized users for academic purposes.
+**Authorized Users Only:** Access to the server is granted only to authorized users for academic purposes.

-Use Secure SSH Login: Always use secure SSH login with your username and password.
+**Use Secure SSH Login:** Always use secure SSH login with your username and password.

-Protect Credentials: Do not share your login credentials with anyone.
+**Protect Credentials:** Do not share your login credentials with anyone.
 Unauthorized access is prohibited.

-No Personal Data: Only store data relevant to your academic or research projects.
+**No Personal Data:** Only store data relevant to your academic or research projects.
 Personal or sensitive data is prohibited.

-Backup Regularly: Ensure important files are backed up.
+**Backup Regularly:** Ensure important files are backed up.
 The server may undergo maintenance that could impact data availability.

-Data Security: Do not attempt to access or interfere with other users' data or jobs.
+**Data Security:** Do not attempt to access or interfere with other users' data or jobs.

-Report Issues: Immediately report any security incidents or vulnerabilities to the server administrator.
+**Report Issues:** Immediately report any security incidents or vulnerabilities to the server administrator.

-Respect Maintenance Schedules: Regular maintenance times will be communicated.
-Log out during these times to avoid data loss.
+**Respect Maintenance Schedules:** Regular maintenance times will be communicated.
+Backup before the maintenance & Log out during these times to avoid data loss.

-Academic Use Only: The server is for educational and research purposes only.
+**Academic Use Only:** The server is for educational and research purposes only.
 Commercial or personal use is prohibited.

-Follow University Policies: Adhere to all university policies and guidelines related to computing resources.
+**Follow University Policies:** Adhere to all university policies and guidelines related to computing resources.

 ### Consequences of Misuse

-Account Suspension: Failure to follow these rules may result in temporary or permanent suspension of server access.
+**Account Suspension:** Failure to follow these rules may result in temporary or permanent suspension of server access.

-Academic Discipline: Misuse of resources may be reported and could lead to academic disciplinary action.
+**Academic Discipline:** Misuse of resources may be reported and could lead to academic disciplinary action.